illinoistech-itm/jhajek/itmo-340-540/week-04/lab.md

 Using either Brew or Chocolatey install Wireshark - launch Wireshark and place screenshot here showing its installation

+## Deliverable

+Download this template.
+In your local repo create a sub-folder named **week-03** under the **itmo-540** folder.
+Due on Wednesday the 13th 6:00 PM Central Standard Time.

 Kurose, James F.; Ross, Keith.
 Computer Networking (p.
 72).
 Pearson Education.
 Kindle Edition.